 - Significant facial scarring – £8,550 to £28,240.

 - Less significant facial scarring – £3,710 to £12,900.

 - Minor facial scarring – £1,600 to £3,310.

-Costs of medical treatment including costs of future treatment, travel expenses to and from ongoing medical treatments, and loss of income are some of the factors that also go into calculating your total facial scar compensation.
+Costs of medical treatment including costs of future treatment, travel expenses to and from ongoing medical treatments, and loss of income are some of the factors that also go into calculating facial scar compensation payouts.
 Your personal injury solicitor will make sure to claim for the maximum facial scar compensation due to you.

 If you would a free consultation with a personal injury solicitor on a facial scar compensation claim them please don’t hesitate to get in touch with us today.